melopero/Melopero_VL53L1X_Arduino_Library/README.md

 # Melopero_VL53L1X_Arduino_Library

 **Warning:** This library is based on the STMicroelectronics API for the vl53l1x sensor which uses a meaningful amount of memory available on the arduino boards.
-It is recommended to use this library on boards that have more memory such as the arduino MKR.
-It won't compile/work on the arduino UNO due to the high amount of memory needed.
+It is recommended to use this library on boards that have more memory such as the Arduino MKR.
+It won't compile/work on the Arduino UNO due to the high amount of memory needed.

 ## Usage